Kou-NGM/insta_hash_loader/README.md

 It uses the pandas library to process the data and save the results in a CSV file.
 It uses the matplotlib library to visualize the retrieved data with a bar chart.
 Please note that this program assumes that Japanese fonts ('Meiryo', 'MS Gothic', 'MS Mincho', 'Takao', etc.) are installed on your system.
 If these fonts are not found, the program will prompt the user to install the font and provide instructions on how to do so.
 If the user chooses not to install, it will ask whether to terminate the program or not.

+#⚠️If results.csv is opened in Excel for Japanese search results, there is a possibility that the characters will be garbled, so please open results_jp.csv.

 ## コントリビューション（CONTRIBUTION）
 プロジェクトへの貢献は大歓迎です